Cyberattack hits 17 APM shipping container terminals - Dutch broadcaster RTV

-AMSTERDAM Seventeen shipping container terminals run by APM Terminals have been hacked, including two in Rotterdam and 15 in other parts of the world, Dutch broadcaster RTV Rijnmond reported on Wednesday.
+AMSTERDAM (Reuters) - Seventeen shipping container terminals run by APM Terminals have been hacked, including two in Rotterdam and 15 in other parts of the world, Dutch broadcaster RTV Rijnmond reported on Wednesday.

 APM Terminals is a subsidiary of shipping giant Maersk, which has confirmed it is suffering from a cyber attack.